 o It has a yellow-brown body with brick-red eyes and transverse black rings across the abdomen

 o Females are about 2.5mm long and the males are slightly smaller with a darker back

 About animal models in research

-Animals are important for scientists in biological research because they can replicate human diseases or abnormal behavior (to a certain extent) without the ethical concerns involved with research in humans.
+Animals are important for scientists in biological research because they can replicate human diseases or abnormal behaviour (to a certain extent) without the ethical concerns involved with research in humans.
 Obviously, there are a lot of differences between humans and other animals but thanks to evolution we share a lot of molecular and cellular processes with other species – including the fruit fly.

 Drosophila melanogasterin research

 Although Drosophila melanogasterseems to be very different from us, an estimated 75% of human disease genes have a corresponding or identical gene in the fruit fly.
 These flies are used at all levels of biological research, but genetic research is where they really shine.
 The small genome of these flies makes genetic manipulation relatively easy.
 Furthermore, they have a short lifecycle and a huge number of offspring – important in genetic research, because new lineages are quick and easy to make.
 Making a new lineage of flies usually takes about 6-weeks and costs less than £250, whereas a new line of mice for example, takes months and can cost thousands of pounds.